dtg3/repostat/README.md

 These statistics are intended to answer a set of queries, such as
  * During what time periods is the project most active?
  * When are lines, hunks, files, or methods modified most closely correlated?

+#### Usage:

+##### `repostat [repo-path]`

+Goes through the history of the provided repository and calculates the total number of line changes, hunks, and files modified for each commit SHA.
+Stores the data in a CSV file, uniquely named results/repo-path-results.yyyy-mm-dd.hh-mm-ss.csv, with the appropriate time used.